MWF_White Logo

 The Social Studio

-In 2021, MWF’s membership awarded their $35,000 Nurturing Grant to The Social Studio to support an exciting initiative, Designing Our Futures: Women’s Empowerment Scholarships.
-The program enabled 18 women from refugee or migrant backgrounds to participate in a range of educational and/or employment opportunities, including undertaking a 24-month accredited Certificate III in Clothing Production, conducting showcases of their work, attending printmaking workshops, developing business planning skills and fashion portfolios and accessing paid employment in the fashion industry.
+In 2021, Melbourne Women’s Foundation members awarded their $35,000 Nurturing Grant to The Social Studio to support an exciting initiative, Designing Our Futures: Women’s Empowerment Scholarships.
+The program enabled 18 women from refugee or migrant backgrounds to participate in a range of educational and/or employment opportunities, including a 24-month accredited Certificate III in Clothing Production, conducting showcases of their work, attending printmaking workshops, developing business planning skills and fashion portfolios and accessing paid employment in the fashion industry.

 Lighthouse Foundation